gemma-fine-tuning/services/preprocessing/README.md

 - Images are processed in the order they appear in the field_mappings
 - Supported image formats: PIL Image objects, base64 strings, file paths, HuggingFace dataset format with `bytes` field

+## Metadata Management

+The preprocessing service uses a hybrid storage approach:

+- **Dataset Files**: Stored in Google Cloud Storage (or local filesystem) as parquet files
+- **Metadata**: Centrally managed in Firestore for consistency and user ownership tracking

+Each preprocessed dataset is identified by a unique 8-char UUID based identifier, this field is called `processed_dataset_id`.
+It is used as the ID for the document and firestore and the folder in GCS.
+This is different from `dataset_id` which refers to the ID of the **source** dataset, e.g. ID at hugging face or uploaded files.

 ## Environment Variables

 - `GCS_DATA_BUCKET_NAME`: Google Cloud Storage bucket name (required for GCS storage)